danx123/macan-speak/README.md

 --onefile: Bundles everything into a single .exe file.
 The output file will be located in the dist/ folder.
 📝 License
 This project is part of the Macan Angkasa ecosystem.
-Copyright © 2025 Danx Exodus.
+Copyright © 2026 - Macan Angkasa.
 All Rights Reserved.

 Disclaimer: This module relies on the Google Web Speech API.
 An active internet connection is required for transcription to work.